-When electrical issues pop up, narrowing down the cause can be a problem.
+When electrical issues pop up, narrowing down the cause can be problematic.
 A misconfigured circuit breaker introduces complexity to the problem-solving process.
 But with every problem there is a solution, so here are a few things that can help.

 Part Quality